yxuansu/SimCTG/dialogue_generation/README.md

 * `--dev_path`: The file path of validation set.
 * `--test_path`: The file path of test set.
 * `--margin`: The contrastive margin $\rho$.
+* `--min_len`: The minimum length of training samples.
+* `--max_len`: The maximum length of training samples.
+* `--eos_token`: The special token used to indicate the boundary between different utterances.
+* `--pad_token`: The special token used to pad the training batch during the training process.
 * `--max_len`: The maximum length of training samples.
 * `--number_of_gpu`: The number of available GPUs.
 * `--batch_size_per_gpu`: The batch size for each GPU.